cjisonline/DONAID/README.md

 7. In there search for apple sign in, apple background and push notifications.
 8. Enable all of them and click "try again" below the signing.

-Everything should work fine after this, and the app could use both those features and would have the capability to be released on the Apple store.
+Following these steps will enable the use of these functionalities' implementation on iOS devices.

 ## III.
 How to install Android Studio